dining

 Glastonbury - Essex - Newington - Manchester - Hartford

 Glastonbury Top 10 Restaurants Bricco Trattoria - This place is always crowded.
 But that’s because they feature simple yet artfully prepared Northern Italian fare served in an atmosphere warmed by wooden floors and brick-accented walls — and frankly, it’s all so authentic, it never ceases to impress.
 Try one of the dozen uniquely different artisan pizzas.
 The pasta entrées are amazing.
-And although the menu may change daily, if the Linguini with Jumbo Lump Crab is being served, get it.
+And although the menu may change daily, if the Linguini with Fresh Chopped Clams is being served, get it.
 It’s a delight.

 124 Hebron Ave., Glastonbury